A Taste of Honey: Act 2

 Several months later, Jo is living alone in the same shabby flat.
 She works in a shoe shop by day and in a bar in the evenings to afford the rent.
 She is pregnant, and her boyfriend has not come back to her.
 She returns from a funfair to the flat in the company of Geoff, an art student, who has possibly been thrown out from his former lodgings because his landlady suspected he was gay.
 Jo offends him with insensitive questions about his sexuality, and he in turn maliciously criticises her drawings.
 She apologises and asks him to stay, sleeping on the couch.
 Geoff develops genuine concern for Jo's situation, and they develop a friendly, light-hearted relationship.

 The audience next sees Jo irritable and depressed by her pregnancy, with Geoff patiently consoling her.
-Then, seeking reassurance himself, he kisses her and asks her to marry him.
+Then, seeking reassurance, he kisses her and asks her to marry him.
 Jo says that, although she likes him, she cannot marry him.
-She makes a sexual pass at him which he fails to recognize, confirming that "it is not marrying love between us".
+She makes a sexual pass at him which he fails to recognise, confirming that "it is not marrying love between us".
 At this point, Helen enters.
 She has been contacted by Geoff, who wishes to keep this fact secret from Jo.

 Jo, however, guesses as much, and she is angry with both Helen and Geoff.
 Geoff tries to interfere in the quarrel between the two women, but each time, he is attacked by one or the other or both.
 As Helen is offering Jo money, Peter comes in, very drunk, and takes back the money and Helen's offer of a home to Jo.
 He leaves, insisting that Helen come with him; after a moment's hesitation, she runs after him.